Food waste in New Zealand: Household food waste

-Statistics on exactly how much edible food is wasted by households and composted, fed to animals or disposed of through a kitchen waste disposal unit is not known.
+Statistics on exactly how much edible food is wasted by households and composted, fed to animals or disposed of through a kitchen waste disposal unit are not known.
 A 2014 survey of 1,365 households found that 66% of those surveyed disposed of some of their food through the council kerbside collection, with 47% disposing of some of their food through composting, 35% through feeding animals and 28% through a kitchen disposal unit.
 The Love Food Hate Waste Campaign launched in New Zealand on 1 June 2016.
 The campaign supports families to waste less food by encouraging behaviours to reduce food waste such as using leftovers and correct storage of food.
 An evaluation of the campaign conducted in 2018 found that households who had heard of the campaign have decreased their food waste to landfill by 27.1%.